mcpalmer1980/mp3-gui/README.md

 ### Options:
 - Filter Same Folder - Filter all files from the same folder when you click one
-- Filter Same Extentions - Filter all files with same extension when you click one
+- Filter Same Extensions - Filter all files with same extension when you click one

 ## Fix Playlist
 Normalize playlist to use relative paths and remove extra lines

 ### Functions
 - Playlist - Type or browse for a playlist to edit
-- Strip - The string to strip from the begining of the filenames
+- Strip - The string to strip from the beginning of the filenames
 - Prefix - Prefix to add to the beginning of the filenames
 - List - Click files to remove them from the playlist
 - Show - Show the converted output instead of the original filename